Deltares-research/FAIR-data-reproducible-project-from-scratch/EXERCISE.md

 the cookiecutter project template.
 It can be opened and edited in any text editor.
 Open it in your favorite text editor, and you will see certain folders and file extensions being listed here.
 These files will be ignored by git, and thus not kept in version control.
-This is useful: We do not want to store all our files, as bulky files can easily clog the version control system, and don't have to be stored.
+This is useful: We do not want to version control all our files in git, as bulky files can easily clog the version control system, and don't have to be stored.
 We already added a bunch of common files you are very likely not to want to add to your version control system in here.
 For example, you do not want your ``.pixi`` folder, containing 2GB of python installation specific to your machine, checked in git: the ``pixi.toml`` and ``pixi.lock`` file are enough to recreate the ``.pixi`` folder.
 Therefore the ``.pixi`` folder is included in the ``.gitignore`` file.
 In general, it is best to not commit large files to git.
 Regular git also is not very useful to work with binary data.
 In that case, you are better off using git-lfs or DVC.
 We'll explain how to use DVC in a later stage of this exercise.

 # 3.6 Adding scripts to repository